USS Narragansett (AT-88): Transferred to the Pacific Fleet

 On 5 May, she departed for Pearl Harbor, whence she sailed, as a unit of ServRon 2, at the end of the month.
 After delivering U.S. Army barges and various district craft to Eniwetok, Saipan and Guam, she arrived at San Pedro Bay, Leyte on 11 July, to report for duty with ComServRon 10 for the remainder of the war and into October, she performed towing jobs in the Philippine, Marshall, Mariana, Volcano and Hawaiian Islands.

 Returned to the East Coast

 Back at Pearl Harbor on 25 October, she sailed for the east coast, arriving at Charleston, South Carolina, to begin the new year.
 On active duty for only a few months, she was designated for inactivation in March 1946.

 Decommissioning and Sale

 Decommissioned at Orange, Texas, on 21 December, she remained berthed there as a unit of the Atlantic Reserve Fleet until 1 September 1961, when she was struck from the Naval Vessel Register.
 Transferred to the Maritime Administration, she was berthed at Beaumont, Texas, as a unit of the National Defense Reserve Fleet into 1991.
 Narragansett was sold to the Republic of China (Taiwan) on 20 June 1991, where she was reactivated as Ta Feng (ATF-555).

 Ta Feng was in active service until 1 October 2021, when she was decommissioned by Taiwanese Navy.
+She was sunk as a target on 15 August 2023.